sriramdasbalaji/VSTS-DevOps-Labs/dotnetcore/readme.md

 3. Under **Azure Resource Group Deployment** task, update **Azure subscription** with the endpoint components from the dropdown and select the desired **location**.

-> **Note** : Since there is an issue with VSTS service endpoint API, selecting the created ARM endpoint in Azure Resource Group Deployment and Azure App Service Deploy task will throw an exception.
-Please follow this <a href= "https://github.com/Microsoft/VSTS-DevOps-Labs/tree/endpointworkaround/endpointworkaround">**workaround**</a> until the issue is fixed.

    <img src="images/release_3.png">

 4. Under **Azure App Service Deploy** task, update **Azure subscription** with the endpoint components from the dropdown.
 Under the **Slot** section enter the slot name as **Dev**.

-> **Note** : Since there is an issue with VSTS service endpoint API, selecting the created ARM endpoint in Azure Resource Group Deployment and Azure App Service Deploy task will throw an exception.
-Please follow this <a href= "https://github.com/Microsoft/VSTS-DevOps-Labs/tree/endpointworkaround/endpointworkaround">**workaround**</a> until the issue is fixed.

    <img src="images/release_4.png">